Travertine Table Lamp

 Manufacturer: Camille Breesch, Belgium.

-Other versions: Made in some variations and in Carrara marble.
+Other versions: This travertine table lamp exists in some variations and was also made in Carrara marble.

 Travertine is a form of limestone and can be found in several places in Europe.